Donna McKechnie: Early Broadway career

-McKechnie was part of Bennett's group therapy-style workshops that evolved into the Broadway smash A Chorus Line, in which she portrayed Cassie, a character based in large part on herself.
+McKechnie was part of Bennett's group therapy-style workshops that evolved into the Broadway smash A Chorus Line, in which she portrayed Cassie Ferguson, a character based in large part on herself.
 She danced her third famous Bennett-McKechnie number, "The Music and the Mirror", in which the vocal sections were tailored to her unusually wide range.
-Initially, Donna was to perform the number with four of her male co-stars; however, four previews before opening, McKechnie voiced concern about dancing around the four men, and at the last moment, Bennett changed the direction to have McKechnie perform the song-dance number alone.
-Her performance earned her the Tony Award for Best Actress in a Musical.
-The role of Maggie was also based on her life.
+Initially, McKechnie was to perform the number with four of her male co-stars; however, four previews before opening, McKechnie voiced concern about dancing around the four men, and at the last moment, Bennett changed the direction to have McKechnie perform the song-dance number alone.
+Her performance earned her the Tony Award for Best Actress in a Musical at the 30th Tony Awards.
+The role of Maggie Winslow was also based on her life.
 She married Bennett in 1976, but after only a few months they separated and eventually divorced, although they remained good friends until his death from AIDS in 1987.

 In 1980, McKechnie was diagnosed with arthritis and told she never would dance again.
-She went on to choreograph NFL's Football's Fabulous Females, The Los Angeles Raiderettes in 1983 as they made their debut in L.A.
-The same year, in season 2 of the TV show Family Ties, she played Cynthia, a divorcee who planned to move west with her young son away from his father.
+She went on to choreograph the NFL's Football's Fabulous Females, The Los Angeles Raiderettes in 1983 as they made their debut in L.A.
+The same year, in season 2 of the TV show Family Ties, she played Cynthia Bailey, a divorcee who planned to move west with her young son Keith (David Faustino) away from his father Richard (James Sutorius).
 McKechnie pursued various physical, psychological, and holistic healing remedies, and was well enough to return to the Broadway company of A Chorus Line in 1986.
 Later in the 1980s, she toured in Sweet Charity and Annie Get Your Gun, and she appeared in a London revival of Can-Can.
 She also participated in the Chorus Line extravaganza to celebrate its then record-breaking run on Broadway in September 1983.

 Later career

-Her television work included a regular role on the Gothic soap opera Dark Shadows early in her career.
-After her rise to fame, she made guest appearances on Scarecrow and Mrs. King, Rowan & Martin's Laugh In, and Cheers (as Debra, the ex-wife of Sam Malone).
+McKechnie's television work included a regular role on the gothic soap opera Dark Shadows early in her career.
+She appeared as Amanda Harris/Olivia Corey from 1969 to 1970.
+After her rise to fame, she made guest appearances on Scarecrow and Mrs. King (whose female lead, Kate Jackson, was also a Dark Shadows alumna), Rowan & Martin's Laugh In, and Cheers as Debra, the ex-wife of Sam Malone (Ted Danson).
 She played Suzi Laird on several episodes of Fame.